 In South Dakota, employees must file a workers’ comp claim within one year after the accident date.
 The deadline can be extended if your firm provided medical treatment for the injury or if the employer is able to keep working.

-If you are ready to explore workers’ comp insurance options for your South Dakota business, start a free online application today to compare quotes from multiple carriers.
+If you are ready to explore workers’ compensation policy options for your South Dakota business, start a free online application today to compare quotes from top-rated U.S. providers.